myapp/sysconfig.py

 comment | str | No | Help text below the input; HTML is allowed |

-default | Any | No | Value used when no DB record exists |
+default | Any | No | Defulat value for the config. |

 sort_order | int | No | Display order within the section (lower = first) |